-In France, there is a total of around 63 million sq. meters of space in warehouses of more than 5,000 sq. meters, including 42 million sq. meters of warehouses for rent.
-ARGAN's share of this market is approximately 8%.
+In France, there is a total of around 80 million sq. meters of space in warehouses of more than 5,000 sq. meters, including 50 million sq. meters of warehouses for rent.
+ARGAN's share of this market is approximately 7% (3.5 million sq. meters).